-How to Wire an Electric Dryer Circuit: Dedicated Electric Circuit for a Dryer, Relocating an Electric Dryer to Another Location, 3-Wire and 4-Wire Dryer Cords.
+How to Wire the Electric Dryer Circuit Wiring: Dedicated Electric Circuit for a Dryer, Relocating an Electric Dryer to Another Location, 3-Wire and 4-Wire Dryer Cords.

 - We are planning to take this dryer to be used in a country where the electrical system is 220 volt 50hz.

 - So the question is can we just install the three prong outlet into the 220 volt wall?
 I was told a while back that the dryer uses split current, one voltage to power heating element and another voltage to power fan or motor?
 Not sure if I am remembering correctly.

 - What is the wiring detail of the 3 prong outlet exactly?
 What current or voltage wires go where?

 - Could you also elaborate on the 30 amp double pole breaker, what exactly is it, where is it installed and what does it do?
 I did look at your wiring diagram for 220 volt outlets.